pg-format/pgraphs/README.md

 ### Neo4J

-Input format `neo4j` requires to install node package `neo4j-driver` (done automatically by calling `npm install` but not if this package is installed as dependency of another project) and expects a JSON file with Neo4J database Bolt-API URI and credentials.
+Format `neo4j` requires to install node package `neo4j-driver` (done automatically by calling `npm install` unless pgraphs package is installed as dependency of another project) and expects a JSON file with Neo4J database Bolt-API URI and credentials as source or target.
 Use the following for a default installation on your local machine:

 ~~~json
 {